Klumpish/wordle-game/ReadME.md

   data for each page instead of loading all highscores at once.
 - this will handle large datasets by slicing them on the server
 - SEO optimization, Pre-rendered HTML improves search engine indexing.

+## TODO

+- add squares that shows the game field
+- add a reset button while user is in mid game
+- add a maximum amount of guesses..? yes? no? maybe??
+- add the word list from github